dueca/dueca/doc/appdevelopmentg.md

 the node using the `new-node` command.
 When you have done that, verify that the node numbers do not conflict, and that the new total number of nodes is correct in all `dueca_cnf.py`/`dueca.cnf` files.

+### Compiling and linking your code

+You can configure, compile and link your code "manually", by running from the build folder:

+    cmake ..
+    make

+In this step, you can provide `cmake` with the appropriate parameters.
+However, since configuring and compiling is such a common step, the `dueca-gproject` script can support you there too:

+    dueca-gproject build

+From any folder in your project, will if necessary configure and build your code.
+Common additional options are:

+- `--debug`, to get a debug build
+- `--clean`, to clean your build
+- `--rebuild`, to clean and build in one go.

+In addition, you can add `-D` flags to define cmake variables.